spyder-ide/spyder-docs/doc/plots.rst

 Options Menu
 ============

-The options menu in the top right of the :guilabel:`Plots` pane offers several options to customize your plots visualization.
+The options menu in the top right of the :guilabel:`Plots` pane offers several ways to customize how your plots are displayed.

 ~~~~~~~~~~~~~~~~~~~~
 Mute inline plotting
 ~~~~~~~~~~~~~~~~~~~~

-The :guilabel:`Mute inline plotting` option is enabled by default, preventing the figures from also appearing in the Console.
+The :guilabel:`Mute inline plotting` option is enabled by default, preventing your plots from appearing in the Console.
-If you deactivate this option, the plots are generated will appear in the Console every time you run your code.
+If you deactivate this option, figures will display in both the Plots pane and the Console.

 .. image:: images/plots/plots-inline-plotting.gif
    :align: center